Level · IB Diploma

 Theory of Knowledge (TOK)

 An epistemology course: how we know what we know across different disciplines.
 Assessed through a 1,600-word essay (on prescribed titles set annually by the IB) and an oral presentation called the TOK Exhibition.
-TOK is genuinely intellectually demanding — students who engage with it well find it strengthens their wider thinking; students who treat it as a tick-box obligation often produce weak essays.
+TOK is genuinely intellectually demanding; students who engage with it well find it strengthens their wider thinking, while students who treat it as a tick-box obligation often produce weak essays.

 Extended Essay (EE)

 A 4,000-word independent research essay on a topic the student chooses, supervised by a school-assigned subject specialist.
-The EE develops genuine research skills — choosing a research question, gathering primary or secondary sources, structuring an extended argument.
+The EE develops genuine research skills: choosing a research question, gathering primary or secondary sources, and structuring an extended argument.
 Many students find the EE the most valuable thing they do at IB; some find it the most stressful.

 Creativity, Activity, Service (CAS)